CrewHRM/CrewHRM/readme.txt

 This WordPress HRM plugin is the perfect solution for any business that wants to streamline its hiring process and attract the best talent.

+== Who Can Use Crew HRM? ==
+* **Small to medium scale businesses** can use this plugin to supercharge their hiring process.
+* **Freelancers** can use the plugin for their client projects and take advantage of the whitelabeling feature.
+* **Web Development Agencies** can offer this as an alternative to SaaS solutions to their clients to save costs without compromising features and reliability.
+* **Companies located in the European region** can significantly benefit by using this plugin as it will help them retain ownership of the data and store them within the European region.
+You can comply with the GDPR directives as you can easily remove applicant data.

 == Installation ==
 From WordPress Dashboard
 1. Log in to your WordPress Admin Dashboard.